 3. Speak sensibly.

 You don’t have to prove you’re one of them; you’re not.
-As one of two women in a room of 10, your perspective is unique and valuable.
+As one of two women in a room of 10, your viewpoint is unique and valuable.
 So step in, step up, and step out in this world where your very gender, along with your vast ability, allows you to shine.